What Happens if a Contractor Defaults on Payments? Principal Employer's Responsibility Explained

 gaurav bhugra

-Principal employer is equally responsible in this case.
-Please conduct the audit of contractor on a monthly basis to ascertain the compliance is met.
+Principal employers are equally responsible in this case.
+Please conduct the audit of the contractor on a monthly basis to ascertain that compliance is met.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute